 About the search results tabs

-This topic discusses the four search results tabs: Events, Patterns, Statistics, and Visualizations.
+This search discusses the three search results tabs: Events, Statistics, and Visualizations.

-When you run a search, the results tabs populate depending on the the type of search commands used in the search.
-If your search retrieves events, you can view the results in the Events tab and the Patterns tab, but not in the other tabs.
-If your search includes transforming commands, you can view the results in the Statistics and Visualization tabs.
+When you run a search, the types of search commands you use affects which search results tab get populated.
+If your search retrieves events, you can view the results in the Events tab, but not in the other tabs.
+If your search includes transforming commands, view the results in the Statistics and Visualization tabs.

-The keyword search used in this screenshot retrieves events and populates the Events results tab.
+The following search retrieves events and populates the Events results tab:

 Timeline of events: A visual representation of the number of events that occur at each point in time.
 As the timeline updates with your search results, you might notice clusters or patterns of bars.
 The height of each bar indicates the count of events.
 Peaks or valleys in the timeline can indicate spikes in activity or server downtime.
 Thus, the timeline highlights patterns of events or investigates peaks and lows in event activity.
 The timeline options are located above the timeline.
 You can zoom in, zoom out, and change the scale of the chart.

-Fields sidebar: When you index data, Splunk Enterprise by default extracts information from your data that is formatted as name and value pairs, called fields.
-When you run a search, Splunk Enterprise lists all of the fields it discovers in the fields sidebar next to your search results.
+Fields sidebar: When you index data, Splunk by default extracts information from your data that is formatted as name and value pairs, which we call fields.
+When you run a search, Splunk lists all of the fields it discovers in the fields sidebar next to your search results.
 You can select other fields to show in your events.
 Also, you can hide this sidebar and maximize the results area.

-- Interesting fields are other fields that Splunk Enterprise has extracted from your search results.
+- interesting fields are other fields that Splunk has extracted from your search results.

-With a transforming search, such as one to find the popular categories of items sold on the Buttercup Games online store, the Statistics tab displays a table of results.
+With a transforming search, such as one to build a chart of the top product categories sold at the Buttercup Games online store, Statistics displays a table of results.